Things You Need to Know

 - If approved for OPT, USCIS will send you an Employment Authorization Document (EAD card).
 You may not begin working until you receive the EAD card and only within your authorized dates of employment.

-- We encourage you to attend any workshops offered on campus to learn more about the OPT process.
+- We encourage you to attend any workshops offered on campus or online through ISSA to learn more about the OPT process.

 Please contact the International Student Services office for more information and specifics on how to apply for CPT or OPT.